-6. HOUSING AND HOUSING AFFORDABILITY
+6.135-6 HOUSING AND HOUSING AFFORDABILITY

-6.1 Number of Affordable Housing Units.
-For all Projects [containing at least 13 residential units], not less than twenty percent (20%) of housing units constructed shall be Affordable Housing.
+6.1A.
+Number of Affordable Housing Units.
+For all Projects containing at least 13 residential units, not less than twenty percent (20%) of housing units constructed shall be Affordable Housing.
 Unless the PAA provides a waiver on the basis that the Project is not otherwise financially feasible, not less than twenty-five percent (25%) of rental dwelling units constructed in a Project containing rental units must be Affordable Rental Units.
-For purposes of calculating the number of units of Affordable Housing required within a Project, any fractional unit shall be deemed to constitute a whole unit.
+For purposes of calculating the number of units of Affordable Housing required within a Project, any fractional unit of 0.5 or greater shall be deemed to constitute a whole unit.
 [A Project shall not be segmented to evade the Affordability threshold set forth above.]